wimvanderbauwhede/RefactorF4Acc/TyTraCLTransformations/MemoryReduction/memory-reduction-TyTraCL-REMAINING-ISSUES.md

             call g(un1, u1)
       end

-un1 is out for f and in for g, so to un1's deps in g I add un1's deps from f, i.e. u. u in g depends on un which depends on u in f, so that we have u1 dependingon u1.
+un1 is out for f and in for g, so to un1's deps in g I add un1's deps from f, i.e. u. u in g depends on un which depends on u in f, so that we have u1 depending on u1.
 In short, I think the solution is to say that un must be a local array.
 I think that should automatically lead to its being eliminated.

+### The key insight: local arrays

-That is the key problem: intermediate arrays should not be in, out or inout, but local.
-But only the scientist can tell which are real ins and outs.
+Intermediate arrays should not be in, out or inout, but _local_.
+I verified this and indeed, any array that I make a local disappears.
+So what I should do is this:

+- Combine all subroutines in a time loop (assuming no I/O) into a single subroutine which has no subroutine calls => write that inliner!
+- For that subroutine, do the aggressive new IODir analysis
+- Then check if the Out and InOut arguments are needed: if they are not used in any code downstream from the kernel subroutine, they are not needed so Out should become local and InOut should become In.

 ## OpenCLC: Passing array slices and returning scalars into array elements